The first watchfulness in finding resources is to limit expenses and the cost of time. You can do this by

 When you order through these sites, unless you use the various payment plans of the consolidator sites - like ABE Books - you can order directly from the bookseller.
 I usually email my interest, confirm the cost of the book and the shipping and the total price.
 I ask them to confirm the stock situation and get back to me.
 When the bookseller responds to my request for confirmation, I usually email them back that a check is in the mail.
 There are various ways to do this.
 Some sites have restrictions.
 Keep in mind that the bookseller could be a person like myself, selling off my collection.
 I am not at ease sending off my credit card information other than to a larger, secure organization.
 Amazon makes it feel easy with One-Click to your account even from individual used book sellers.

 Let's say you want a new book on Grenada, still in print.
-Check out AMAZON, AMAZON UK and/or BARNES & NOBLE.
-There are other places to order books online.
+Check out AMAZON, or AMAZON UK, et al. There are other places to order books online.
 Their service and viability change enough to keep you on your lookout for the best places to order books on the Internet.

 ©2002, photo by Ann Elizabeth Wilder

 If you are in St. George's, go to Marryshow House above the Carenage.
 The adjunct building to the main house is called the Memorial Library.
 Located on Blaize Street, formerly Tyrrel Street, the library has extensive research materials on the Grenada Revolution.

 Grenada Public Library, 2003

 Photo courtesy of Brian Steele

 If you are in New York City, explore the Schomburg Collection and the New York Public Library catalog.

 If in Washington, DC there are many choices - Georgetown University, Howard University, the Library of Congress, among others.
 Visit the original Grenada Documents in microfiche form at the National Archives II in College Park, Maryland.
 The University of Florida in Gainesville and the University of Texas at Austin have extensive Caribbean Collections.